Vivian A. Shelton, Psy.D.

-With over 15 years experience as a therapist, and as a graduate of The American School of Professional Psychology (Honolulu, APA accredited) specializing in Clinical Psychology, she is currently serving as private practitioner working with a broad spectrum of clients in McLean, Virginia.
+With 20 years experience as a therapist, and as a graduate of The American School of Professional Psychology (Honolulu, APA accredited) specializing in Clinical Psychology, she is currently serving as private practitioner working with a broad spectrum of clients in McLean, Virginia.
 Early in her career she specialized working with children, adolescent, and family populations with particular emphasis in trauma and abuse, eating disorders, and cross-cultural issues.
 Over the years, Dr. Shelton has provided treatment for adults and children in Washington DC, Hawaii, Massachusetts, and Virginia in settings including inpatient, outpatient, private practice, and schools for children with emotional/behavioral problems and learning disabilities.
 She has also worked with military personel and their families in Hawaii and ex-patriots overseas.
 During a 5-year professional hiatus, she lived in Central Asia and provided pro-bono therapy and consultation to ex-patriots and local individuals.
-Her overseas experience in conjunction to her work in Hawaii and Washington DC has enhanced her understanding and work with people of diverse racial, ethnic, cultural, and religious backgrounds, particularly as it relates to assimilation, acculturation, and re-entry.
+Her overseas experience in conjunction to her work in Hawaii and Washington DC has enhanced her understanding and work with people of diverse racial, ethnic, cultural, and religious backgrounds, particularly as it relates to assimilation, acculturation, and re-entry

 While in Massachusetts, Dr. Shelton worked on a Bariatric Treatment Team where she provided educational workshops, psychological evaluations, and conducted post surgery support groups to patients undergoing weight loss surgery.
 Her interest in obesity extends not only to people who consider surgery as a treatment option, but those interested in losing weight and living a healthy well-balanced life without surgical intervention.
 She is particularly knowledgable and sensitive to issues associated with obesity.
 To continue her professional development in this area, she is an integrated health member of the American Society for Metabolic and Bariatric Surgery and the Nutrition and Metabolism Society.
 Dr. Shelton presented at the Ancestral Health Symposium in Los Angeles, CA in August 2011, Boston, MA in August 2012, and Atlanta, GA in 2013.